sysaulab/fuzzy_dict/PAPER.md

 - **Levenshtein automata**: DFAs that accept strings within a given edit distance.
 - **N‑gram inverted indices**: Indexing character sequences for candidate intersection.

 While these approaches are effective, they often require significant memory overhead or complex data structures.
-We propose a simpler alternative: a **character‑presence bitmask filter** that uses bitwise operations and bucketing to perform O(1) candidate retrieval, rejecting buckets that cannot contain matches.
+We propose a simpler alternative: a **character‑presence bitmask filter** that reliably gathers a small, high‑quality candidate set in deterministic time, independent of dictionary size. **Words are added in nanoseconds, and queries complete in under a millisecond.** The method uses bitwise operations and bucketing to perform constant‑time candidate retrieval, collecting and pre‑ranking entries so that only a tiny fraction of the dictionary is ever scored.

 ## 2. The Bitmask Filter Algorithm